Helping you find the perfect property

 On commencement of tenancy all charges listed on the initial invoice are due, including the security deposit, the first months rent and administration charges.
 The tenancy agreement and all relevant paperwork must be signed by all relevant parties before the tenancy can commence.

 Landlords are required to insure the buildings and their own contents.
-Tenants must make their own arrangements for insuring their contents and possessions.
-We do require proof of relevant cover in the form of a cover note or photocopy prior to commencement.
+Tenants should consider making their own arrangements for insuring their contents and possessions.

 Inventory and check-in